-Greenspun Shapiro criminal defense attorney Anastasia Kranias describes her typical day as a lawyer.
+Greenspun Shapiro criminal defense attorney Anastasia Kranias describes her typical day as a criminal defense lawyer.

 Since graduating law school, I have been asked hundreds of times about the type of law I practice.
 I always find it amusing to watch people raise their eyebrows when I respond, “criminal defense!” with an enthusiastic smile.
 The next question is often, “how do you defend criminals?” with a somewhat disturbed expression.